pvdz/preval/tests/cases/free/free_loops/string_call.md

 ## Todos triggered

+- (todo) Support $frfr that has multiple/no/generic returns type;
 - (todo) access object property that also exists on prototype? $array_push
+- (todo) do we want to support Literal as expression statement in free loops?
+- (todo) free with zero args, we can eliminate this?
 - (todo) support array reads statement type ExpressionStatement
 - (todo) support array reads statement type WhileStatement